-Whether you are looking for your first practice tips, have lost your practice mojo, or are a seasoned player looking for hints to further optimise your practice sessions, this five part series will help you take your practice methods back to basics to reassess if their foundations are as efficient as can be.
+Whether you are looking for your first piano practice tips, have lost your practice mojo, or are a seasoned player looking for hints to further optimise your piano practice sessions, this five part series will help you take your practice methods back to basics to reassess if their foundations are as efficient as can be.

 1. Decide which processes are being used

 For each practice session to be optimal, the first step must be to work out which mental systems are at work based on the goal we have in mind.
-In technical practice fewer external parameters are in place, we can use technique books, but this is not a necessary requirement.
+In technical practice fewer external parameters are in place, we can use piano technique books, but this is not a necessary requirement.

 A very small and short process of decision making takes place at the beginning of each technical practice session, simply - What am I working on today?
 For most non-specific technical practice sessions, this question can be answered with one of the following; speed, synchronisation, orientation, horizontal movement, vertical movement or flexibility.

 Making a concrete decision for what you are going to work on alleviates you from further mental negotiation during the session, it also helps you to localise and improve on one element, which is ultimately a less taxing mental process than trying to improve a few elements whilst still half concentrating on others.

 The second mental process at work during a piano technique session is observation, this is key to a session like this, as most if not all of the work is observation of a mental process and a physical process and consequently a physical outcome, auditory outcome and visual outcome.